GideonLeGrange/mikrotik-java/README.md

 </dependency>
 ```

-Alternatively, you can download the pre-built jar file, or a zip or tar.gz file with the source for the latest release [here](https://github.com/GideonLeGrange/mikrotik-java/releases/latest)
+You can also download the pre-built jar file, or a zip or tar.gz file with the source for the latest release [here](https://github.com/GideonLeGrange/mikrotik-java/releases/latest)

 ## Contributing